XDagger/xdagj/README.md

 - [x] Implement the RPC function: access to Web3j, realize the standardization of the interface

-- [x] Improve the mining protocol: introduce the more mature Stratum protocol
+- [x] Introduce the Stratum protocol for miners

 - [ ] Lightweight wallet application: connect to MateMask, join the browser wallet